vincent212/FIX-Order-Routing-Client/README.md

 http://maye.ski/
 http://maye.ski/index.php/2022/10/20/open-source-fix-client-for-order-routing/

-Latency for NewOrderSigle send is under 8 micro seconds.
-Can be under 5us if you compile QuickFix with C++17.
+Latency for NewOrderSigle send is under 7 micro seconds.
+Will go dow to 3.5us if you compile QuickFix with C++17.